fsandhu/matlab-scripts-database/readme.txt

         >>> TINFunction(x, y, z)

-        This will give you a 'result.txt' file that can be imported into MLPQ and will give you a TIN table.
+        This will output a 'result.txt' file that can be imported into MLPQ and will give you a TIN table.